Are you having a hard time structuring your hero’s journey? You’re not alone.

 The term ‘Initiation’ implies that this stage just includes that first exposure, but in fact, most of your plot will take place here.
 In Campbell’s full Hero’s Journey structure, this stage includes:

-- Atonement with the Abyss: at this stage, the hero must confront the core of the conflict.
+at this stage, the hero must confront the core of the conflict.
 In Star Wars, this is the final showdown with Darth Vader, where Luke learns the truth about his lineage.
-In Lord of the Rings, this is when Frodo finally gets to Mordor and has to get the ring into the fire.
-In a romance, this would be the darkest hour where a characters experience some conflict that threatens their relationship.
+Lord of the Rings, this is when Frodo finally gets to Mordor and has to get the ring into the fire.
+Must romances, this would be the darkest hour where a characters experience some conflict that threatens their relationship.

 Again, we don’t need to include each of those story beats in our own work, nor do we need to have them in that order.
 Maybe a character is tempted away from the plot before facing a set of trials, and maybe the character is never tempted away from the plot at all.

 The thing all of these beats have in common, and the overall takeaway from this section, is that the Initiation is where the hero is plunged into the new, unfamiliar world, and must learn to navigate that world and rise to its challenges (or fail!).

 Keep these things in mind when you’re writing this stage:

 - What sorts of challenges does this new world bring to our character?
 Are those challenges exacerbated by the hero’s character flaws?

 - How will the hero overcome these challenges, or will they?

 - How Could the hero grow from these challenges, and how will that growth impact the way they face future problems?